Read-The-Question/rtq-review/src/pages/md/owners/owner_ga_pr.md

 <div class='workings'>
 <div class='working'>

-As we know, Perimeter of a shape is sum of all sides of the shape.
+As we know, perimeter of a shape is sum of all sides of the shape.
+So,

-Let's consider Length &= a& and Width $= b$.

 So,